wlchin/SampleExplorer/README.md

     ```

-4. Modify the databases used using search in the following way.
+4. The results from BioRAG are in the form of a a pandas dataframe, describing the most relevant studies to the query.

+## Modifying searches

+All BioRAG searches should contain at least a text query.
+Users can choose one of several search strategies:

+- Strategy 1: Text as input only

     ```python

-    result = new_query_db(geneset = geneset_query, text_query = text_query, search = "semantic", expand = "transcriptome")
+    result = new_query_db(text_query = text_query, geneset = None)

     ```

-5. The results from BioRAG are in the form of a a pandas dataframe.
+- Strategy 2: Text and gene set as input

+    ```python

+    result = new_query_db(text_query = text_query, geneset = geneset_query)

+    ```

+By default, BioRAG will perform semantic search, followed by transcriptomic expansion.
+However, this search strategy can be modified to use only semantic search alone (perfoming the expansion step using semantic similiarity).
+The "expand" parameter accepts either "transcriptome" or "semantic" as options.

+    ```python

+    result = new_query_db(geneset = geneset_query, text_query = text_query, expand = "transcriptome")

+    ```

 ## License

-BioRAG is provided under the GNU General Public License (GPL), which ensures that users have the freedom to run, study, modify, and distribute the software.
+BioRAG is provided under the GNU General Public License (GPL).